x1ao4/edition-manager-for-plex/README.md

 7. Once the script completes, you will see the total number of movies updated.

 ## Notes
-- Make sure you provide correct Plex account information and server name.
+- Make sure you've provided the correct Plex server address and X-Plex-Token.
 - Make sure the device running the script is connected to your Plex server.
 - The script relies on filenames to identify movie editions, so make sure that filenames contain edition-related information.
 If no recognizable edition information is included in the filename, no edition will be updated.
 - The script only updates movies that do not have an edition set in Plex.